 - We do not charge for mentorship and support

 - We do not nickel and dime our associates with unnecessary fee assessments

-As you can see, we are equitable with compensation plans that are the same for all associates with no preferential treatment.
-So, because we offer plans with a cap that is designed to meet the needs of the agent and brokerage, we are excited when our REALTORS® cap early in the year.
-This allows them the opportunity to benefit and maximize earning potential from their production for the remainder of the year.
-As a recap, we offer the following:
+As you can see, we are equitable with our compensation plan that are the same for all associates with no preferential treatment.
+We offer a plan that is designed to meet the needs of the agent and brokerage, and we are excited when our REALTORS® are more pleased with our culture than solely focused on a commission split.
+This allows us all the opportunity to benefit and maximize earning potential.
+As a recap:

 - We do not have a royalty fee or payment to another entity (save over 5%)